-Runtime.
-Since users only need to perturb their locations, the user-side runtime is negligible.
-It takes only 0.014 second for each user on average in the experiments, and thus we only report the server-side runtime in Figure 12.
+Ablation Study.
+We compare the results with different combinations of perturbation mechanisms (GRR, HR and SRR) and estimation methods.
+Since the standard estimation method cannot be applied to SRR (more than two perturbation probabilities), we apply on average in the experiments, and thus we only report the server-side runtime in Figure 12.
 We test 10% to 100% of each dataset with a step of 10%.
-Similar to GRR, OLH-H, PLDP and HR, the runtime of PrivlbS only slightly increases as the number of users reaches ~1M (e.g., 9 seconds for Gowalla dataset), which is acceptable.
+Similar to GRR, OLH-H, PLDP and HR, the runtime of L-SRR only slightly increases as the number of users reaches $\sim 1M$ (e.g., 9 seconds for Gowalla dataset), which is acceptable.